Brechin Monastery: The Aldbar Stone

 The Aldbar (or Auldbar) Stone, which dates from the ninth or tenth century, came from the chapel at Aldbar Castle, a sixteenth-century tower house two miles southwest of Brechin.
 The stone is carved from red sandstone and displays relief carvings on both sides.
 On the front, an endless cross with the Celtic knotwork design, representing eternity, stands atop a base of two concentric squares.
 The cross is flanked by two monkish figures, each of whom holds a book.
 The reverse displays beasts and humans, including a man on horseback suggesting a hunting theme, but it also portrays the biblical King David wrestling a lion, notable in that Celtic slabs typically presented images of worldly life rather than religious themes.

 The Mary Stone

-The Mary (or St. Mary) Stone is a ninth-century Pictish cross slab made of red standstone and measuring about 3 feet wide and 3 feet high.
+The Mary (or St. Mary) Stone is a ninth-century Pictish cross slab made of red sandstone and measuring about 3 feet wide and 3 feet high.
 One of the carvings depicts the Virgin Mary holding a sheep-like figure representing Christ.
 It is notable in that it is one of the earliest sculptures discovered in Scotland that included an inscription in Latin: S. MARIA MR. XRI (St Mary the Mother of Christ).
 David Adams, Fellow of the Society of Antiquaries of Scotland, wrote that the absence of the typical Pictish scroll work and the presence of Christian and Trinitarian motifs suggested a Mediterranean or Byzantine origin.
 Portrayals of the Holy Evangelists with half-human, half-animal design points to Egypt, in particular.
 The Mary Stone was discovered near Brechin Cathedral in 1782 in a garden considered once to have been a part of the churchyard.